y0usSs3F/Bug_Hunting_Scripts/bug4you/README.md

 ####     4) Extracting Parameters with 6 different Tools   (paramspider, waybackurls, gospider, gau, katana, linkfinder)

+### You should open the script and provide bunch of APIs Keys and Tool's Paths on the begininng of the script

 #
 ### USAGE:  ./bug4y0u.sh -d [DOMAIN...]
 [OPTIONS...]